-Hospital-based emergency ambulance services for Medicaid recipients may be reimbursed if circumstances exist that make the use of any conveyance other than an ambulance medically inadvisable for transport of the recipient.
-Such circumstances must be documented in the recipient's medical record.
+Hospital-based emergency ambulance services for Medicaid beneficiaries may be reimbursed if circumstances exist that make the use of any conveyance other than an ambulance medically inadvisable for transport of the beneficiary.
+Such circumstances must be documented in the beneficiary's medical record.

-Hospital-based ambulances can be used only to transport recipients to the hospital in an emergency so they may be stabilized.
+Hospital-based ambulances can be used only to transport beneficiaries to the hospital in an emergency so they may be stabilized.
 Any transfers to another hospital must occur only because the transporting hospital cannot provide appropriate services.

 Non-emergency transport by a hospital-based ambulance is not covered.
 Claims for hospital-based ambulance services must be filed on the UB-04 as outpatient services under the hospital provider number.
-However, if the recipient is admitted to the hospital, the services must be billed on the UB-04 as part of the inpatient services, as the reimbursement for the services will be included in the per diem rate.
+However, if the beneficiary is admitted to the hospital, the services must be billed on the